21 Best Beaches in the World

 Only accessible from the sea, Shipwreck Beach on the island of Zakynthos is one of the most gorgeous beaches in all of Greece.
 Set in a crescent-shaped cove, surrounded by towering cliffs that extend outward into the sparkling azure sea where you'll find sea caves, the beach is comprised from fine white pebbles and is truly a stunning work of nature.

-Named for the wreck of a ship smuggling contraband cigarettes that washed ashore here in 1980, Shipwreck Beach is in Smuggler's Cove on the island's west coat.
+Named for the wreck of a ship smuggling contraband cigarettes that washed ashore here in 1980, Shipwreck Beach is in Smuggler's Cove on the island's west coast.
 You'll need to catch a taxi-boat from the harbor at Agios Nikolaos on Zakynthos' northeast coast to access it.
-Or you can join organized day trips like the Zakynthos Shipwreck Beach Excursion.
+Or, you can join organized day trips like the Zakynthos All Day Tour Shipwreck Beach.

-Unlike any other beach in the Caribbean, Pink Sands Beach on Harbour Island in the Bahamas is actually made up of pale pink sand that looks particularly surreal at sunrise and sunset-you can really say #NoFilter when posting on Instagram.
+Unlike any other beach in the Caribbean, Pink Sands Beach on Harbour Island in the Bahamas is actually made up of pale pink sand that looks particularly surreal at sunrise and sunset — you can really say #NoFilter when posting on Instagram.
 This is one of the top pink sand beaches in the world.